ppaltsokas/virtual-me-chatbot-v2/SECURITY.md

 ### 🔄 Updating Keys

-To update your API key in Cloud Run:
+To update API key in Cloud Run:

 ```powershell
 # Set the new key in environment